SteveRBolton/northants-website/backend/README.md

 It should finish with a one time login URL which you can copy into the Chrome web browser to access your new Drupal site.

+## Solr setup
+### Local

+You may need to manually configure the local solr server.
+Make sure solr container is running: `docker-compose up solr`

+Then run: `make solr-create-core` to create a new solr core named main

+### Platform.sh

+Follow the guide here: https://docs.platform.sh/guides/drupal9/solr.html Pay particular attention to this section https://docs.platform.sh/guides/drupal9/solr.html#5-export-and-modify-configuration as you will need to modify the config.
+It's likely you'll need to perform this step whenever search_api_solr is updated.

+Any changes to the Solr config will require submitting a ticket with Platform.sh with the Solr config files for them to install on the dedicated environments.

 ## Starting and stopping the project.

 Once you have run the build for the first time, you can stop the project any time with: